Cellular: nRF Cloud REST Device Message

 When building repository applications in the SDK repositories, building with sysbuild is enabled by default.
 If you work with out-of-tree freestanding applications, you need to manually pass the --sysbuild parameter to every build command or configure west to always use it.

 The configuration file for this sample is located in samples/cellular/nrf_cloud_rest_device_message.
-See Configuring and building an application for information on how to configure the parameters.
+See Configuring and building for information on how to configure the parameters.

 nRF Cloud logging overlay